omec-project/gnbsim/docs/deployment.md

 > Please refer to the gNBSim configuration [guide](./docs/config.md).
 Please make sure following
 > configuration fields are updated to correct values.

-For each gNB in the config file change below values,
+For each gNB in the config file change below values

       n2IpAddr: # gNB N2 interface IP address used to connect to AMF
       n3IpAddr: 192.168.251.5 # gNB N3 interface IP address used to connect to UPF. when singleInterface mode is false